yvesgurcan/web-midi-player/README.md

     npm i @yvesgurcan/web-midi-player

-Whichever registry you've used, you can then use ES6 module syntax to load the dependency.
+Whichever registry you've used, you can then use ES module syntax to load the dependency.

     import MidiPlayer from 'web-midi-player';